 Why use educational toys to reduce screen time?

 Toys are more than just fun and games – they can also provide opportunities for young children to learn.
 Educational toys can engage the senses, spark the imagination, and encourage social interaction.
 Young children are eager to learn about their environment.
+Solar panel costs and project sizing are things you should pay attention to in California.
 Each new shape, colour, texture, scent, and sound is a revelation.
 Providing them with safe and stimulating toys will engage them and aid in their development.

 Tips for reducing screen time with educational toys